 Food Insecurity Fund or other funding sources.

-All new and current students who have experienced significant income reductions should
+Current students who have experienced significant income reductions should also consider

 Federal CARES Grant Distribution Formula

 Towson University’s federal CARES HEERF Grant distribution formula is based on the